Trojan Attacks on Neural Network Controllers for Robotic Systems: Proof-of-concept implementation using a differential-drive robot

 \section{Proof-of-concept implementation using a differential-drive robot}

-In what follows, we propose a proof-of-concept implementation of the proposed Trojan neural network.
-To this end, we first describe the training of the main NN controller.
-We then present our simulation results demonstrating the effectiveness of the proposed Trojan NN controller.
+In what follows, we propose a proof-of-concept implementation of the proposed Trojan NN.
+We first describe the training of the main NN controller.
+Then, we present our simulation results demonstrating the effectiveness of the Trojan NN controller.